tarantool/doc/doc/reference/reference_lua/datetime.rst

 Since :doc:`2.10.0 </release/2.10.0>`.

-The ``datetime`` module provides support of the timestamp and interval data types.
-[TDB -- links].
+The ``datetime`` module provides support for the :ref:`datetime and interval data types <index-box_datetime>`.
-It allows to create the date and timestamp values using either object interface, or via parsing the string values conforming to ISO-8601 standard.
+It allows creating the date and time values either via the object interface or via parsing string values conforming to the ISO-8601 standard.

 Below is a list of the ``datetime`` module functions and methods.